santiago-MV/LC-3-VM/README.md

 # LC-3-VM
-An implementation of a Merkle tree using Rust
+An implementation of a LC-3 virtual machine using Rust